Recreational hiker, novice trip report writer, nature lover.

 My hiking buddy Kory and I made plans to do the Dix Range on a Sunday in September.
-The Dix Range is on the Southeastern edge of the Adirondacks and is comprised of five mountains - Macomb, South Dix (Carson), Grace, Hough, and Dix.
+The Dix Range is on the Southeastern edge of the Adirondacks and comprises five mountains: Macomb, South Dix (Carson), Grace, Hough, and Dix.

-A lot of hikers will do a short hike in to the Slide Brook Campsite and then hike in the next day in order to complete the range.
+A lot of hikers will do a short hike into the Slide Brook Campsite and then hike the next day in order to complete the range.
 We chose to do the whole hike in one day.
 The map below is from a group that did the overnight option and their times and distances.

 We had both read about the small parking lot at Elk Lake Lodge.
-If you didn't get there early, then you had another two mile hike in from a lot further out.
-So we made plans to drive up the night before and stay over at a local motel (Blue Ridge) about twenty minutes away.
+If you didn't get there early, then you had another two-mile hike in from a lot further out.
+So we made plans to drive up the night before and stay over at a local motel (Blue Ridge) about 20 minutes away.

 We were up at 5:30 a.m. and on the road by 6:00 a.m.
 We arrived at the further parking area to a sign that read the lot at the trailhead was full.
 We thought we'd drop one of us and the gear off and then come back to make the walk easier and drove by the sign.